oldtimerza/meerkat-net/README.md

     k - select previous todo in list

     d - delete currently selected todo

+    s - start/stop the timer for tracking this task as actively being worked on.

     space - toggle completeness of currently selected todo